All Episodes

 And if you're in the intelligence business, you're supposed to stop the people before they fire the gun and it starts smoking.

-I didn't particularly get on with my father for when I was a young man, but to the best of my knowledge, he never turned me into the CIA.
+I didn't particularly get on with my father when I was a young man, but to the best of my knowledge, he never turned me into the CIA.

 I would imagine that's a relatively small demographic group.

-Uh young men whose fathers turn them into the CIA.
+Young men whose fathers turn them into the CIA.

-What what what what what was the w what did uh David call it?
+What did David call it?

 A redress number.